0x27/be-utils/README.md

 MIT licence.

 ## bugs/issues:
 [use the issue tracker](https://github.com/0x27/be-utils/issues).
-I'll be ignoring "python3 pls" issues for the current time.
+I'll be ignoring "python3 pls" issues for the current time due to being a fossil who hates putting brackets in print statements.

-##
+## contact
+Ping me on the BE Slack (infodox) or on [twitter](https://twitter.com/info_dox)